 Home to one of Italy’s most famous wines named by Dante in the 13th century for its smooth taste.
 Soave is a picturesque walled town, surrounded by rolling hills covered with vineyards and with an impressive castle.
 Well worth a visit.

 A funny little town that likes to imagine it is some sort of mini Venice – it isn’t but I still like the place.
 The fish market is worth seeing and the town has some good seafood restaurants that are a lot cheaper than anything in the heart of Venice.

 An hours drive from Venice you will find the Veneto's best kept secrets -Asolo, the famous " city of a hundred horizons."
 Asolo is rated as one of the loveliest towns in all of Italy and if you are visiting the Veneto make the time to visit.

-Apart from being one of the best preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the lush green hills of the Colli Euganei Regional Park.
+Apart from being among the best preserved medieval villages in Italy, Arqua Petrarca has a glorious setting in the lush green hills of the Colli Euganei Regional Park.
 If that isn't enough the best thermo-spas in Italy are a short distance away.

-One of Italy's most charming medieval festivals is held in this village.
+A wonderfully charming medieval festival is held in this village annually.
 Even if you can't visit during festival time you are in for a real treat with quaint cobbled streets, character-filled piazzas and some fabulous restaurants.
 There are also two castles and some wonderful walks in and around the village.